 - Transferable skills

-If you don’t meet the criteria, you won’t beat the applicant tracking system and make it past the first stage of the hiring process.
+So without using resume keywords, you won’t make it past the first stage of the hiring process.

 - Relevant coursework

-Don’t send the same application to every company you apply to.
-Even if the job position is the same, every company’s job description is different.
+Don’t send the same resume to every company you apply to.
+It’s a common common mistakes on resumes job seekers make.
+Even if the job position is the same, it’s likely that companies will have different job descriptions.